Brexit brinkmanship: UK, EU tell each other to move on trade

 “With compromise and tenacity, a deal can be done.
 Businesses call on leaders on both sides to find a route through,” they said.

-Reporting by Paul Sandle and Jan Strupczewski; Writing by Guy Faulconbridge and Paul Sandle; Editing by Kevin Liffey, Andrew Cawthorne, William Maclean
+Reporting by Paul Sandle and Jan Strupczewski; Writing by Guy Faulconbridge, Elizabeth Piper and Paul Sandle; Editing by Kevin Liffey, Andrew Cawthorne, William Maclean and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.